dev-kanishk/40_days_of_code/README.md

 Day 2: Just pushed my day one folder having one question and its solution in c++, this question was based on greedy and dynamic
        programing.

+Day 4: Did another question which i was suppose to do on day 3 based on multiset and greedy.